fieldtrip/website/getting_started/intracranial/neuralynx_fcdc.md

 It is important to note that to change labels in our recordings on Kurt, we use two montages structures.
 This is because recordings between sessions 17 and 60 headstages were inversely connected to the electrode connectors.
 In this case, the correct montage file to use is _kurt_montage_rename_plx2elec_17_60.mat_.
 After session number 60, headstages were correctly positioned.
 For later sessions therefore the montage file _kurt_montage_rename_plx2elec.mat_ should be used.
 These files are available upon request.

-### Dealing with data re-referencing
+### Dealing with data rereferencing

-Similar to what we described in the last section, re-reference of the signal to a particular electrode or electrode group could be performed using a montage structure and the FieldTrip **[ft_preprocessing](/reference/ft_preprocessing)** function.
+Similar to what we described in the last section, rereferencing the signal to a particular electrode or electrode group could be performed using a montage structure and the FieldTrip **[ft_preprocessing](/reference/ft_preprocessing)** function.
 We implemented 2 montage structures to be used together with our datasets recording.
 These files are also available upon request.

 ## Plotting Options